Meditation and the Brain:

 After the 8-week course had finished, the researchers noticed something significant in the brain scans of the group of participants who had engaged in the meditation practice.
 The analysis of the MRI, which focused on areas where previous studies found meditation-associated differences, found increased gray-matter density in the hippocampus, which is known to be an important area of the brain for learning and memory.
 They also noticed gray-matter thickening and growth in other brain structures associated with self-awareness, compassion, and introspection.

 But it gets better.
 All participants were given surveys to assess their subjective experiences from participation in the mindfulness program—the results of which correlated perfectly to the changes researchers were observing in their post-meditation brain scans.
-For example, nearly all participants reported significant reductions in stress, which was reflected physically in their brains by decreased grey-matter density in their amygdalas, which is a structure known to play an important role in anxiety and stress.spiritual, and physical changes can clearly be experienced rather quickly, some of the most significant benefits of meditation on the brain are reserved for those in it for the long haul.
+For example, nearly all participants reported significant reductions in stress, which was reflected physically in their brains by decreased grey-matter density in their amygdalas, which is a structure known to play an important role in anxiety and stress.However, although significant mental, emotional, spiritual, and physical changes can clearly be experienced rather quickly, some of the most significant benefits of meditation on the brain are reserved for those in it for the long haul.
 For example, no change was seen in the insula—a structure in the brain thought to be strongly associated with self-awareness, which has long been touted as one of the benefits of meditation.
 The study authors suggest longer-term practice is likely needed to produce changes in that area.

 But perhaps most importantly, none of the changes seen in the brains of the group of meditators were observed in the control group of non-meditators, indicating that the results they experienced were not simply part of the normal passage of time or normal rhythms of daily life.